 14. Return on Investment

-Needless to say, it is important to measure profitability.
+It is important to measure profitability.
 However, in isolation, it means very little.
 Rental income, less monthly expenses such as maintenance, repairs, and financing costs, gives net income.
 However, it should be compared to the amount invested.
 The percentage should be compared to other investments.
-For instance, if you have a 2% return, and the 10 year Treasury bond is yielding 2.8%, you would be much better off in the latter.
+For instance, if you have a 2% return, and the ten year Treasury bond is yielding 2.8%, you would be much better off in the latter.
 This is especially true since the risk of losing your principal is extraordinarily small (most consider it a risk-free investment).